-We would like to thank Ms. Kirsten Crager for helping us with keystroke data collection from human subject participants.
-We would also like to thank the anonymous reviewers for their constructive feedback.
-This work was supported by the Division of Computer and Network Systems (CNS) of the National Science Foundation (NSF) under award number 1523960.
+We thank Ms. Kirsten Crager for helping us with keystroke data collection from human subject participants.
+This work has been supported by the Division of Computer and Network Systems (CNS) of the National Science Foundation (NSF) under award number 1523960.